 "Today's investor is under the influence of a 24-hour media that thrives on sensationalism.
 Our community is in need of a clear, unbiased voice to drown out the noise and make sense of the important financial issues facing everyday people.
 This is why we choose to hold our last meeting of each day with our dedicated listeners on MoneyTalk."

 We are proud to have an active and loyal listener base on the MoneyTalk program.
-Every Tuesday on our "Back to Basics" show, we choose one of the questions or suggested topics from our listeners to feature in our weekly podcast.
+Each week, we choose one of the questions or suggested topics from our listeners to feature in our weekly podcast.
 Here are some of our recent segments: